sstdsouza/2015-05-12-BUSM-git/README.md

 #new stuff
-# this is the software carpentry workshop
+# this is the software carpentry workshop on Tuesday and Wednesday.

 #computational-project-cookie-cutter
 A cookie cutter (aka project template) to set up a folder structure for a computational project.